-We sell our Roadway Sensors products through indirect sales channels comprised of a strong network of independent dealers in the U.S. and Canada who sell integrated systems and related products to the traffic management market, as well as directly to the traffic management market using a combination of our own sales personnel and an outside sales organization.
-Our independent dealers are well-trained in, and primarily responsible for, sales, installation, set-up and support of our products, and maintain an inventory of demonstration traffic products from various manufacturers including our vehicle detection systems and sell directly to government agencies and installation contractors.
+We sell our Roadway Sensors products through indirect sales channels comprised of a strong network of independent dealers in the U.S. and certain foreign locations, who sell integrated systems and related products to the traffic management market, as well as directly to the traffic management market using a combination of our own sales personnel and an outside sales organization.
+Our independent dealers are well-trained in, and primarily responsible for, sales, installation, set-up and support of our products, and maintain an inventory of demonstration traffic products from various manufacturers, including our vehicle detection systems, and sell directly to government agencies and installation contractors.
 These dealers often have long-term arrangements with local government agencies in their respective territories for the supply of various products for the construction and renovation of traffic intersections, and are generally well-known suppliers of high-quality ITS products to the traffic management market.
 We periodically hold technical training classes for our dealers and end users and maintain a full-time expert staff of customer support technicians throughout the U.S. to provide technical assistance when needed.
 When appropriate, we have the ability to modify or make changes to our dealer network to best suit the needs of the market and our customer base.
-In the states where we sell direct, we use our own expert staff to sell, oversee installations and set-up issues and support our products.
+In the states where we sell directly, we use our own expert staff to sell, oversee installations and set-up issues and support our products.

 Our marketing strategy for our Vehicle Sensors segment is to establish our LDW products as the leading platform for in-vehicle video sensing for heavy trucks and passenger cars.
-We sell LDW systems directly to heavy truck manufacturers and to U.S. truck fleets, and our LDW system is currently offered as an option on certain heavy trucks, including Mercedes-Benz, MAN, Iveco, DAF, Scania, Freightliner and FUSO, as well as Neoplan and MAN luxury bus and coach lines.
+We sell LDW systems directly to heavy truck manufacturers and to U.S. truck fleets.
 We market the licensing of our LDW technology to manufacturers of passenger automobiles through an exclusive strategic relationship with Valeo.
-In connection with this marketing effort, we provide specific contract engineering services, technical marketing and sales support to Valeo, which to date has enabled the launch of our LDW technology on three Infiniti car platforms, with a fourth platform expected in the summer of 2010.
+In connection with this marketing effort, we provide specific contract engineering services, technical marketing and sales support to Valeo, which to date has enabled the launch of our LDW technology on four Infiniti car platforms.
 We plan to continue to provide technical marketing and sales support to Valeo in our efforts to win new OEM customers for the passenger car market, as well as contract engineering services related to the possible launch of new platforms that include our LDW system.